White Crow in a Dream: What It Really Means

 Start with a journal entry written immediately.
 Don't try to interpret first.
 Write down the exact image: where the crow was, what it was doing, what you felt watching it.
 The emotional texture of these dreams carries as much information as the symbol itself.

 Then sit with the question: What unusual truth have I been avoiding?
 The white crow is specifically not an ordinary crow.
 It doesn't carry ordinary messages.
-If something in your life has been signaling to you that things are not what they appear, this dream might be your subconscious catching up to what your intuition already knows.
+If something in your life has been signaling that things are not what they appear, this dream might be your subconscious catching up to what your intuition already knows.

 Frequently Asked Questions